Q: How will COVID-19 affect the 2020 season?

 Q. What are the coaches' qualifications?

-A. Besides racing themselves they have been accredited by the National Interscholastic Cycling Association (NICA) and are recognized coaches by the Pennsylvania Interscholastic Cycling League (PICL).
+A. Besides some of them racing themselves, they have been accredited by the National Interscholastic Cycling Association (NICA) and are recognized coaches by the Pennsylvania Interscholastic Cycling League (PICL).
 They are certified in CPR, concussion detection and Wilderness First Aid and they are sufficiently knowledgeable to be a positive influence on all student athletes.
 More information about coaches and coaching is available here.

 Q. Is the Downingtown Mountain Biking Team fully insured?